kimblim/kimblim/README.md

 I have a wide variety of skills, but I primarily dabble in what I like to call *The Holy Trinity* of web development: HTML, CSS and Javascript.

 ## Recently I've...
+* helped make sure that the new Danish national log-in system for businesses, MitID Erhverv, is WCAG compliant.
+* built the frontend for a national newspaper's website and their newsletter platform.
-...created a few component libraries and design systems for clients.
-For those I've been using either [Fractal](https://fractal.build/) or [Storybook](https://storybook.js.org/), but more than anything, I've used my experience to ask the right questions in order for the end product to help the users, whether those are "real" end users or developers and designers within an organisation.
+* helped create a few component libraries and design systems for clients.
+For those I've been using either [Fractal](https://fractal.build/) or [Storybook](https://storybook.js.org/)

+...but more than anything, I've used my experience to ask the right questions in order for the end product to help the users, whether those are "real" end users or developers and designers within an organisation.

 ## Speaking
 Every now and then I give talks at conferences or events, mostly centered around accessibility and/or frontend development.